 When someone shares a project or element with you, you'll get an Alight link or a QR code.

-Simply tap the link or scan the QR code on your device with Alight Motion installed, and tap Import when prompted.
+Simply tap the link or scan the QR code on your device, and tap Import when prompted.

 How to Use Elements